 Step 1: Add the chia seeds to a sealable container.

-Step 2: Add your matcha green tea powder and any sweetener if yours isn't sweet.
+Step 2: Add the matcha green tea powder and any sweetener if yours isn't sweet.
+Whisk to blend them together.

 Step 4: Place an air-tight lid on the container and put it into the refrigerator.
 Stir it after 2 hours and put it back into the refrigerator.